Global formulas

 When using custom code in global formulas, keep these important points in mind:

-- Pure functions: Custom formulas should be pure functions without side effects.
-Given the same inputs, they should always return the same outputs without modifying external state.
+- Pure functions: Custom formulas should be pure functions without side effects; given the same inputs, they should always return the same outputs without modifying external state

-- Shadow DOM compatibility: When components are exported as web components, use
+or other asynchronous JavaScript APIs in global formulas - Shadow DOM compatibility: When components are exported as web components, use

 ctx.root